5 Benefits Of Kukui Nut Oil For Skin & Hair + How To Use It

 Ghanima says, “The main differences between the two products are that coconut oil is a heavier oil that sits on the surface of the hair.
 So, unless your hair has super texture, you won’t be able to apply coconut oil without rinsing it out.
 Kukui nut oil, on the other hand, can be added to tame frizz without weighing down your hair.”

 From a practical standpoint, coconut oil products are cheaper and easier to find than kukui nut oil.
-However, an important factor is that coconut oil is highly comedogenic and may clog the pores and aggravate acne, while kukui nut is not (8).
+Moreover, they have many benefits and are especially helpful in protecting the skin barrier.
+However, if you plan to use coconut oil for the skin, remember that it is highly comedogenic and may clog the pores and aggravate acne, while kukui nut is not (9).
 However, you still have to be careful while using the latter.
+Keep reading to learn why.

 Woman with itchy back due to Kukui nut oil